-The Gardai (Irish police force) work towards preventing crime, protecting life and property, preserving the peace and maintaining public safety.
-When crimes and offences happen, the Gardai investigate them and try to bring those responsible to justice.
+An Garda Síochána (the Irish police and security force) works towards preventing crime, protecting the life, property and the human rights of each individual, and preserving the peace and public order.
+When crimes and offences happen, the Gardaí investigate them and try to bring those responsible to justice.

 They do this by

 - cautioning young offenders for a range of minor offences,

 - prosecuting offenders in the District Court for less serious offences and

 - reporting the results of investigations to the Director of Public Prosecutions and asking for direction for more serious crimes.

 If you are a victim of crime, the Gardaí will respond in a timely manner to your report.
 They must give your case equal priority with other cases, whatever your gender, race, religion, ethnic origin, sexual orientation, age, nationality, disability, economic circumstances, marital or family status or membership of any minority group.

 If you are a victim of crime, you are entitled to information from An Garda Síochána.
 You will be told the name, telephone number and station of the investigating Garda and Garda record number on its PULSE system.
 You will also be informed about:

 - your role in the criminal justice system